mmkhan19/mmkhan19.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a fifth-year PhD candidate in the Bioinformatics program at BU working with Dr. Stefano Monti on multi-modal data analysis and integration using various 'omics' data in the context of oncology specifically oral and lung malignancies.
+I am a fifth-year PhD candidate in the <a href = "https://www.bu.edu/bioinformatics"> Bioinformatics program at BU </a> working with Dr. Stefano Monti on multi-modal data analysis and integration using various 'omics' data in the context of oncology specifically oral and lung malignancies.
 My projects include (i) characterization of oral pre-malignant lesions (PML) with total transcriptomics sequencing (host+microbial), (ii) drug treatment to murine oral tumors with single-cell profiling, and (iii) gene editing in murine lung tumors.
 I also enjoy developing toolkits for a quick and easy downstream analysis.
 {style="text-align: justify;"}